Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Introduction

 \paragraph{Contributions.} In this paper, we present Graph-Triggered Bandits (GTBs), a setting aiming to generalize and extend rested and restless bandits settings by introducing a graph structure to represent the interaction between the arms.
 We focus on the cases of rising and rotting bandits, as they represent interesting case studies allowing us to obtain no-regret algorithms.
 More in detail, the contributions are as follows. \begin{itemize}[noitemsep,leftmargin=.5cm,topsep=0pt] \item In Section~\ref{sec:problemformulation}, after having introduced the fundamental notions on the rested and restless bandits, we introduce the novel framework of GTBs and discuss the relevant quantities characterizing an instance, including a representation of the graph based on the connectivity matrix.
 Then, we present the learning problem and the performance index to evaluate algorithms in this setting. \item In Section~\ref{sec:rising}, we study the \emph{Rising GTBs} scenario.
 We discuss the optimal policy in this setting, by first providing a negative result, showing that computing the optimal policy is NP-hard for an arbitrary graph (Theorem~\ref{thr:hardness}).
 Then, we characterize the optimal policy for \emph{block-diagonal} connectivity matrices, which can be computed in polynomial time (Theorem~\ref{thr:optimalblocks}).
 Subsequently, we discuss the deterministic scenario, and we propose two algorithms, the first, \algnameblock, for block-diagonal connectivity matrices and the second, \algnamegendet, for general graphs.
 We analyze their regret guarantees, highlighting the dependence on the graph structure (Theorems~\ref{thr:det_block_bound} and~\ref{thr:regret_det_gen}).
 Finally, we analyze the \algnamegenshort algorithm~\citep{metelli2022stochastic}, designed for rested and restless stochastic rising bandits that does not require the knowledge of the graph.
-We characterize its regret guarantees, focusing on the dependence on the characteristics of the underlying graph (Theorems~\ref{thr:regret_block} and~\ref{thr:regret_gen}). \item In Section~\ref{sec:rotting}, we study the \emph{Rotting GTBs} scenario.
+We characterize its regret guarantees, focusing on the dependence on the characteristics of the underlying graph (Theorems~\ref{thr:regret_block} and~\ref{thr:regret_gen}).
+In particular, we show that the regret of \algnamegenshort can be controlled regardless of the nature of the connectivity matrix of the rising GTB instance.
+In benign instances in which the total increment of the reward functions is sublinear in $T$, the \algnamegenshort achieves sublinear regret. \item In Section~\ref{sec:rotting}, we study the \emph{Rotting GTBs} scenario.
 As for the Rising GTBs case, we prove that computing the optimal policy is NP-hard for arbitrary graphs (Theorem~\ref{thr:hardnessRotting}).
 Then, we characterize the optimal policy for \emph{block-diagonal} connectivity matrices, which admits a convenient closed-form solution (Theorem~\ref{thr:opt}).
 Then, we focus on the special case of block-diagonal connectivity matrices, and we study how the \rawucb algorithm~\citep{seznec2020single} obtains strong regret guarantees with no knowledge of the graph (Theorem~\ref{thr:regret_block_ROT}).
-Finally, we present a non-learnability result for \emph{all} the Rotting GTBs problem under general matrices (Theorem~\ref{thr:rottingregretLBgeneric}). \end{itemize} The relevant literature is discussed in Section~\ref{sec:related}.
+Finally, we present a non-learnability result for \emph{all} the Rotting GTBs problem under general matrices (Theorem~\ref{thr:rottingregretLBgeneric}). \end{itemize} The relevant literature is discussed in Appendix~\ref{sec:related}.
 The proofs of all the statements are provided in Appendices~\ref{apx:proofs} and~\ref{apx:rotting} for the Rising and Rotting GTBs, respectively.\footnote{For Rising GTBs, we report a short version of the proofs.
 The extended version is provided in~\citep{genalti2024graph}.}